ichkq/Secure-Note-Taker-Browser-Extension/README.md

    - Visit any website
    - A black floating button (➕) should appear in the bottom-right corner
    - Click the extension icon in the toolbar to access the main interface

 ---

+## Features

+### Core Functionality

+#### 1. **Create Notes**
+- Click the floating ➕ button on any webpage
+- Type your note in the popup dialog
+- Press `Ctrl/Cmd + Enter` or click "Add Note" to save
+- Notes are automatically encrypted and stored

+#### 2. **View Notes**
+- Click the extension icon in the browser toolbar
+- View all notes for the current domain
+- Notes display with timestamp and content
+- Clean, modern interface with smooth animations

+#### 3. **Edit Notes** ✏️
+- Hover over any note to reveal the edit button
+- Click the ✏️ (edit) button to enter edit mode
+- Modify the note content inline
+- Changes are validated in real-time
+- Save button is **disabled** if no changes are made
+- Press `Ctrl/Cmd + Enter` to save or `Escape` to cancel or press Buttons
+- Success message confirms the update

+#### 4. **Delete Notes**
+- Hover over any note to reveal the delete button
+- Click the ✖ (delete) button
+- Note is removed with a smooth animation
+- Deletion is immediate and permanent

+#### 5. **Search & Filter** 🔍
+- Use the search bar at the top of the popup
+- Live filtering as you type
+- Searches through decrypted note content
+- Shows "No results" message when no matches found
+- Displays filtered count (e.g., "3/10" notes shown)

+#### 6. **Domain-Specific Organization**
+- Notes are automatically organized by website domain
+- Each domain has its own separate note collection
+- No manual categorization required

+#### 7. **Draggable Floating Button**
+- The ➕ button can be repositioned on the page
+- Click and drag to move it anywhere
+- Position persists while on the same page

+### User Experience Features

+- **Keyboard Shortcuts**: `Ctrl/Cmd + Enter` to save, `Escape` to cancel
+- **Visual Feedback**: Toast notifications for all actions
+- **Smooth Animations**: Professional transitions and micro-interactions
+- **Empty States**: Helpful messages when no notes exist
+- **Responsive Design**: Clean layout that adapts to content

+---